 15. Align Right

-18. Insert Read More Tag.
-This feature inserts a “read more” link wherever you have placed your cursor.
-All text added to a post prior to inserting this tag will display when published, but content added to the post after this tag only displays to visitors once they click on the “read more” link …
+18. ’Read More’ Tag.
+This feature inserts a “read more” link into your content wherever you have placed the cursor.
+Text added to a post prior to the insertion of this tag displays when published, but anything added to the post after this tag only appears to visitors once they click the “read more” link …

-(Insert ‘Read More’ Tag)
+(’Read More’ Tag)